GeoffCox/WebAppGuide/react-web-app/Instructions.md

-# React Web Application
+# React Web Application Guide

-# Getting Started
-This contains the steps to go from nothing to a ready-to-develop react web application.
+This contains the instructions to go from nothing to a ready-to-develop react web application.

 ## Prerequisites